maximilianigl/DVRL/README.md

 python ./code/main.py -p with environment.config_file=openaiEnv.yaml
 ```
 The results will be saved in the `saved_runs` folder in subfolders with incrementing numbers.
+**Please note that the results printed in the console are the _clipped_ rewards, for the true rewards please check 'result.true' in the metrics.json file or use the plotting script**

 # Plotting